Elmwood Inn Fine Teas and Benjamin Press sprang from the success of

 our expanding wholesale tea and publishing businesses.

-101. These seminars, along with our 12 tea books, continue to inspire tea professionals worldwide.
+across the world have attended Elmwood Inn Fine Tea's TEA 101 Master Class.
+These seminars, along with our 14 tea books, continue to inspire tea professionals everywhere.

 Bruce and Shelley Richardson, owners